vbuterin/blog/posts/layer_1.md

 [title]: <> (Layer 1 Should Be Innovative in the Short Term but Less in the Long Term)
 [pandoc]: <> ()

-# Layer 1 Should Be Innovative in the Short Term but Less in the Long Term

 **See update 2018-08-29**